mnshdw/squirrel-lsp/README.md

 Setting: "Squirrel LSP: Server Path" (`squirrelLsp.serverPath`)

 - Absolute path to the `squirrel-lsp` executable.
-- Leave empty to let the extension search the workspace `target/release` or `target/debug` and then your PATH.
+- Leave empty to let the extension search your PATH (or workspace build directories if developing).

 Command: "Squirrel LSP: Restart Server"